 What is Deficient Blood (or Blood Deficiency) in Chinese Medicine?

-In Fort Lauderdale Chinese medicine, blood deficiency means the blood in our body is seriously depleted.
+In Spokane Chinese medicine, blood deficiency means the blood in our body is seriously depleted.
 Its causes may include blood loss due to childbirth or trauma, or a problem in the creation of new blood through the digestive system.

 In Chinese medicine theory, blood is an important substance that’s created in the digestive system when the chi or energy from the air we breathe and the food we eat combine.
 Blood travels throughout the vessels in our body providing moisture and nourishment to the tissues (particularly, the eyes, tendons, and muscles) and organs.
 According to the Chinese medical document Miraculous Pivot, “when blood is in harmony, the bones and tendons and bones will function smoothly and will become strong”.